Waikumete Cemetery: History

 Waikumete Cemetery was established in 1886 and is the final resting place for over 70,000 people.
 It was established after the Symonds Street Cemetery was surrounded by residential housing, and its location was decided by the proximity of the nearby Glen Eden railway station, as access by railway was desired.
 Passengers would travel to Waikumete on the same train as their loved ones in special train services held on Sundays.
 The funeral carriage was separated from passengers, and used a separate platform.
 The Chapel of Faith in the Oaks was built in 1886 as a mortuary chapel and was used until the larger chapel was built in 1952.
 The Chapel of Faith in the Oaks were shared between local Methodist, Anglican and Pentecostal communities for church services, until the Methodist and Anglican churches were built in Glen Eden in 1910 and 1926 respectively.

 The cemetery was used to bury bodies coming from the city of Auckland during the 1918 flu pandemic.
 Glen Eden residents themselves were mostly unaffected by the flu.
 An alarm would sound at the train station when the bodies were brought by train from the city.
 Most flu victims were buried in the non-denominational section of the cemetery, due to the lack of identifying knowledge about who many of the victims were.

 In 1929, a major fire broke out at the cemetery, burning 100 acres of native bush that had been planted in the 19th century.
 In February 1939, the cemetery was involved in the first case of graverobbing in New Zealand, when two Australian visitors to Auckland, G R Mackey and J A Talbot, dug up the body of a recently buried soldier to use in an insurance scam, burning the body inside a bach at Piha.

 Waikumete is home to a number of prominent memorials, including the Mount Erebus disaster memorial, a Holocaust memorial, a New Zealand 1918 flu pandemic memorial and an ANZAC cenotaph.

+In 1952, a crematorium was constructed in the cemetery, that combined aspects of art deco and modernism in its design.